realDerekTan/realDerekTan/README.md

 ### Hi there 👋

-My name's Derek, a full time student and full stack web developer!
+My name's Derek, a full time student and passionate, self-taught full stack web developer!

 ## About Me